 Alongside journalism, I also do short-term, custom research work.

 I have reported extensively on matters of international development for the last ten years in Geneva – where inter-disciplinary issues converge in fascinating ways.
 I have also worked at a trade law firm and at a UN public health agency.

-I have reported on public finance, India’s monetary policy and the financial sector, for the biggest pink papers in India, based out of Delhi.
-In New York, I reported on debt and bankruptcy in the immediate aftermath of the financial crises in different newsrooms.
+Prior to Switzerland, I worked in New York City, where I reported on debt and bankruptcy in the immediate aftermath of the financial crises in 2008 in different newsrooms.

 I love reading, writing and traveling.
-I live in a small Swiss town along Lake Leman.
+I live in a small Swiss town along Lake Leman with my family.

 - I can be reached at: patnaik[dot]reporting[at]gmail[dot]com

 - I tweet here – @pretpat – mostly about Indian politics, global health and interesting work of other commentators.